 From the always-interesting Steven Soderbergh, Haywire (2011) is a slick modern spy noir, a well crafted mystery that punctuates its atmosphere of quiet intrigue with bursts of intense action.
 Mallory Kane (Gina Carano) is a former Marine, now an in-demand black ops agent for a private contractor named Kenneth (Ewan McGregor).
 Shortly after a successful rescue operation in Spain, Kenneth sends Mallory to Dublin to pose as the wife of an MI6 officer named Paul (Michael Fassbender), for a brief, supposedly easy mission.
 Instead, she finds herself the mark in a deadly frame, and has to go on the run to unravel the conspiracy against her.

 On the other hand, I came away feeling like there wasn’t much there there.
 There isn’t much depth behind the plot contortions, and the characters are mostly just chess pieces.
 Since it’s a noir, this lack of emotional investment is understandable, but I came away craving some heart underneath the pretty surface.
-That said, I found the movie totally worth watching — like many of Soderbergh’s films, the unique approach and careful craftsmanship combine to deliver something a little different.
-And when it comes down to it, Haywire blows away many of the Spy 100 list’s weaker efforts.
+That said, I found the movie totally worth watching; like many of Soderbergh’s films, the unique approach and careful craftsmanship combine to deliver something a little different.
+When it comes down to it, Haywire blows away many of the Spy 100 list’s weaker efforts.